DoozyKiddo/doozykiddo.github.io/README.md

 ### Research Papers

 I have collaborated with some programmers to write research papers for mobile device applications and Unity games.
 One paper studies the effectiveness of a newly developed [to-do list app](https://drive.google.com/file/d/18mNX-3WTwKCDJx61UwypaK_zZNbnInPo/view?usp=sharing) that can cleverly create tasks based on keywords and another paper studies an [innovative mobile health app](https://drive.google.com/file/d/1lD3qy36lUVeTMZ20ARVvC1DuZ_-PPM9g/view?usp=sharing) that is designed to have those with mental health issues communicate with one another.
-One was sent to the

 ### VR Game